Tiv people: Traditional marriage

-Tiv's traditional marriage attire
+Attire

 Tiv people dress in vibrant colors, and the groom and bride's outfit appears to be among the most significant aspects of a wedding.
 The garments produced with A'nger material have black and white stripes, which are the most constant feature.
 Without a variety of accessories, such as headpieces, bracelets, or necklaces, wedding apparel is also unattainable.
 Beads in shades of black and white are the most common type.

-Types of Marriage in Tiv Culture

-There are three types of marriages in Tiv culture this include: